ogiekako/chromiumide/docs/quickstart.md

-# CrOS IDE quickstart (go/cros-ide-quickstart)
+# ChromiumIDE quickstart (go/chromiumide-quickstart)

-CrOS IDE is a VSCode Extension for ChromiumOS development.
-It is a new project and we currently support only internal developers at Google.
+ChromiumIDE (formerly known as CrOS IDE) is a VSCode Extension for Chromium and ChromiumOS development.
+We currently support only internal developers at Google.

-## Prerequisites
+## Prerequisites (ChromiumOS)

-You need a ChromiumOS chroot.
+For developing ChromiumOS, you need a ChromiumOS chroot.
 If you are a new member and don't have it, please follow the [ChromiumOS Developer Guide] and set up your development environment, so you can [enter the chroot via cros_sdk].

 In this document, we assume ChromiumOS source code is in `~/chromiumos`.